 Transmit power control (TPC) to be used amongst other means as one mechanism for decentralised congestion control (DCC) to reduce the congestion on the communication channel.
 The TPC range shall be at least 3 dBm up to the maximum specified RF output power e.i.r.p of the equipment (33 dBm e.i.r.p).

-Otherwise, no access layer standard such as EN 302 663 (access layer specification for Intelligent Transport Systems operating in the 5 GHz frequency band, ETSI EN but not a harmonised European standard) is referenced in EN 302 571.
+No access layer standard such as EN 302 663 (access layer specification for Intelligent Transport Systems operating in the 5 GHz frequency band, ETSI EN but not a harmonised European standard) is referenced in EN 302 571.

 The work on EN 302 571 will also be supported by another new work item approved in April 2017 in ETSI on draft ETSI TS 103 518 [ref] on requirements for the shared use of spectrum for Urban Rail and ITS applications in the 5855-5925 MHz frequency band.
 The deliverable intends to define a technical solution and the related minimum requirements for use of the 5855-5925 MHz frequency band by ITS and Urban Rail applications, also by taking into account the needs of existing use cases of CBTC systems and considering the outcome of the ETSI TR 103 442 proposed sharing mechanisms.
 The objective is to ensure access for all applications to the spectrum and in case of congestion/co-located situations a graceful degradation of service for all depending on the application related safety level.
 The deliverable should provide technical requirements enabling the use of different technical solutions.
 ITS equipment can also use more than one specific operating carrier centre frequencies at the same time.
 In this regard, it should be noted that the regulatory approach does not establish a minimum benchmark performance for the spectrum efficiency of the technical solution using the spectrum.
 This means that no stakeholder can ultimately argue that other technical implementations fail to achieve a certain defined minimum technical efficiency target.